-The reduction of space for the traditions of indigenous women and children–and those of their descendants–whose footsteps have grazed and raised land here for generations, as those of our ancestors have done throughout the American continent for millennia, is a desecration.
+The reduction of space for the traditions of indigenous women and children–and those of their descendants–whose footsteps have grazed and raised land here for generations, as our ancestors have done across the American continent for millennia, is a desecration.

 To push them away from their home(s), and their businesses and livelihoods, is to push the land itself from its roots.
 To reduce them into objects is less than human; it is to reduce life itself.
 ‘Don’t forget: These are Tongva lands.’